seknox/trasa/website/docs/system/fcm-settings.md

 To configure Seknox's Cloud server as FCM proxy,

-- Initialise and decrypt the [vault](/docs/providers/vault/tsxvault) if you haven't done it already.
+- Initialise and decrypt the [vault](../providers/vault/tsxvault.md) if you haven't done it already.
 - Open the main menu and click in "System".
-- Click the "settings" tab.
+- Click the "Settings" tab.
 - Click the "FCM Setting" section.
   <img alt="fcm-settings" src={('/img/docs/system/fcm-settings.png')} />